All posts by Finn Lightbody

 London-based photographer Mark Anderson has moved to Shropshire

-Marc Anderson’s photos are eye-catching, yet they focus on the simplicity of tree bark.
-He takes a straightforward approach , often referred to as a dead pan approach, to his images.
+Marc Anderson’s photos are eye-catching, yet they focus on the texture of tree bark.
+He takes the photos at an eye level angle.
+The images are taken close up/macro, to focus your attention on the textures and patterns created by the tree bark.
 It seems likely that he used a high f-stop number, which keeps everything in sharp focus with little to no blurring.

 My Inspiration